-- all routes necessary for the support of routine flow of commerce to and/or through the greater La Pine area, - all routes that could be used for potential evacuation of citizens and/or visitors from a wildland fire threat to public safety, - routes needed for emergency ingress and egress to a wildland fire incident, not including unimproved or "two-track" roads, - and, all routes needed to protect and support critical infrastructure (power substations, communication transmission lines, water and fuel storage, public service facilities, recreation facilities, etc.).
+- all routes necessary for the support of routine flow of commerce to and/or through the Greater Bend area. - all routes that could be used for potential evacuation of property owners and visitors from a wildland fire threat to public safety, - routes needed for emergency ingress and egress to a wildland fire incident, not including unimproved or "two-track" roads, - and, all routes needed to protect and support critical infrastructure (power substations, communication transmission lines, water and fuel storage, public service facilities, recreation facilities, etc.).

 The steering committee recognized the need to translate the definition above into a map that identifies these routes.
-The Deschutes County Sherriff's office in cooperation with other first responders has begun to develop a map that identifies existing critical transportation routes in the CWPP area and throughout the County.
-The map below illustrates these routes as of 2020.
-The

-Steering Committee will assist in conducting further assessments to determine the evacuation needs and identify potential projects developing new routes and/or improving existing routes.
-The Steering Committee will continue to encourage federal land managers to work with local landowners to minimize closures of roads that could be considered critical transportation routes.
+The Deschutes County Sherriff's office in cooperation with other first responders has begun to develop a map that identifies existing critical transportation routes in the Greater Bend CWPP area and throughout the County.
+The map below illustrates these routes as of 2021.
+The Steering Committee will assist in conducting further assessments to determine the evacuation needs and identify potential projects developing new routes and/or improving existing routes.
+The Steering Committee will continue to encourage federal land managers to work with the Greater Bend community to minimize closures of roads that could be considered critical transportation routes.

-The figure above shows critical transportation routes identified in the La Pine CWPP area
+The figure above shows critical transportation routes identified in the Greater Bend CWPP area